LourencoPonces/flipflop/README.md

 Replace `[options]` with any of the following command-line options:

-- `-f nome_ficheiro`: Saves all the game data and moves in a file.
+- `-f file_name`: Saves all the game data and moves in a file.
 - `-p X`: Sets the human player's piece to X or O.
 - `-u`: Allows the human player to undo moves.